TGFBR2, Full Gene Sequence

 3. Akutsu K, Morisaki H, Takeshita S, et al: Phenotypic heterogeneity of Marfan-like connective tissue disorders associated with mutations in the transforming growth factor-beta receptor genes.
 Circ J 2007;71(8):1305-1309

-5. Stheneur C, Collod-Beroud G, Faivre L, et al: Mutations and genotype-phenotype investigations in 457 patients with Marfan syndrome type I and II, Loeys-Dietz syndrome and related disorders.
-Hum Mutat 2008 Mutation in Brief #1031,29:E284-E295 (online Epub ahead of print)
+5. Stheneur C, Collod-Beroud G, Faivre L, et al: Identification of 23 TGFBR2 and 6 TGFBR1 gene mutations and genotype-phenotype investigations in 457 patients with Marfan syndrome type I and II, Loeys-Dietz syndrome and related disorders.
+Hum Mutat 2008 Nov;29(11):E284-295